Stevada/BEM-SIM-App/README.md

 ## 2. Setup & Installtion with python

-Make sure you have installed EnergyPlusV9.3.0 and Python 3.7 (other version of Python won't work)
+Make sure you have installed EnergyPlusV9.3.0 and Python 3.7 (other version of Python won't work).

 ```bash
 git clone <repo-url>